Khan/live-editor/README.md

     # Or if not installed globally:
     node_modules/gulp/bin/gulp.js

-If you have an issue with "this.merge" is undefined, then rm-rf the handlebars that's inside node_modules/gulp.
+If you have an issue with "this.merge" is undefined, then `rm -rf node_modules/gulp-handlebars/node_modules/handlebars`.

 ## Testing

 The tests are in the `/tests` folder.
 They use Mocha/Chai/Sinon.
 Gulp typically runs the tests when relevant files change, but you can explicitly run the tests with:

     node_modules/gulp/bin/gulp.js test

 Please add tests whenever possible for any change that you make or propose.

 ## How you can help